 The minimum legal 'drinking' age is 18.
-Young people going to bars and discos should carry identification to prove they are at least 18 years old.
+Young people going to bars and discos should carry identification to prove they are 18 years old.
 They will not be let in otherwise.
-No one may buy liquor from a bar or liquor store (bottle shop) unless they are at least 18.
+No one may buy liquor from a bar or liquor store (bottle shop) unless they are 18 years old.
 Buying liquor for a 'minor' is illegal.

 All banks have automated teller machines (ATMs) accessible 24-hours a day, generally outside the branch or in the foyer.
 Check with your card issuer that your charge or account-linked credit card can be used in this way, and at which bank as none accept every brand of card.